thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 With this bond the creators commits to have created a market adhering to the guidelines and to submit a request to resolve a market no longer than 24h after the market is theoretically resolvable.

 When creating a market the following parameters have to be provided:
-- Market question (String up to 100 characters)
+- Market question (String up to 200 characters)
-- Market data sources (String up to 100 characters, can basically be a url linking to a page that will show the result on maturity)
+- Market data sources (String up to 200 characters, can basically be a url linking to a page that will show the result on maturity)
-- An array of positions participants can assume (up to 5 positions supported of type String)
+- An array of positions participants can assume (up to 8 positions supported of type String)
 - End of positioning phase (timestamp)
 - Type:
-          - `Fixed Ticket` (same ticket price for anyone), needs amount to be specified
+          - `Fixed Ticket` (same ticket price for anyone, min 30 sUSD), needs amount to be specified
-          - `Open Bid`
+          - `Open Bid`  (min 30sUSD)
           - Placeholder for more types that will be in additional TIPs
-- Withdrawals allowed
+- Withdrawals allowed (if allowed can be made only up to 24h before positioning ends)
 - An array of up to 5 tags from the available list of tags.
 Tags will be used by dapps for easier market discovery.

 The list of available tags is managed by Oracle Council.
 Examples are: Sports, Politics, Football, NBA, E-Sports, DeFi, Crypto...